 And since the holidays are not so far away, I have 2 gift suggestions for you.
 1) Bake a batch of these delicious cookies, wrap them up nicely in a cute little box with a ribbon and give this wonderful homemade gift to someone that you love.
 Or 2) Looking for a gift for someone who loves baking?
-These cookie cutters are must haves in a kitchen of someone who enjoy baking.
+These cookie cutters are must-haves in a kitchen of someone who enjoys baking.

 - 1/2 cup shredded coconut toasted